mgrisius/clj-mode/readme.md

-#### clj-mode v 0.9
+# clj-mode v 0.9

-clj-mode - a very basic emacs major mode for the clojure language.
+clj-mode - a 'bare metal' (old school) emacs major mode for the clojure language.

 back from an unplanned  hiatus . . .